marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 #### Procedure

 1. The indexing PCR included P2x KAPA HiFi HotStart ReadyMix, 5 µL Illumina Nextera XT Index Primer 1 (F, N7XX), 5 µL Illumina Nextera XT Index Primer 2 (S5XX), 5 µl of template DNA (cleaned amplicon from the first PCR reaction), and 10 µL PCR Grade Water for a total volume of 50 µL.
-2. Thermocycling conditions consisted of an initial denaturation of 95 °C for 3 minutes followed by 8 cycles of  95 °C for 30 sec, 55 °C for 30 seconds and 72 °C for 30 seconds, followed by a final extension of 72˚C for 5 minutes, and a hold at 4˚C.
+2. Thermocycling conditions consisted of an initial denaturation of 95 °C for 3 minutes, followed by 8 cycles of  95 °C for 30 sec, 55 °C for 30 seconds, and 72 °C for 30 seconds, followed by a final extension of 72˚C for 5 minutes, and a hold at 4˚C.

 **Primer Sequences Used**: Illumina Nextera XT primer sequences